 I study how crystals form, especially nucleation.
-Nucleation is the first step in the formation of a crystal, and it is a rare (and so elusive) event in the sense that only one nucleation event is required to make a crystal.
+Nucleation is the first step in the formation of a crystal, and so it determines whether a crystal can form at all, and if so how fast and how many crystals will form.

 Computer simulation studies of crystallisation